qua-platform/py-qua-tools/qualang_tools/plot/README.md

 ## plot_simulator_output
-This function plots the samples generated from the QUA simulator element per element using *plotly*.
+This function plots the samples generated from the QUA simulator by element using *plotly*.

 ### Usage example